ErpNetDocs/tech/modules/crm/clientcenter/how-to/define-a-new-cc.md

 # How to set up a Client Center

-This article provides a step-by-step guide on creating a Client Center website through @@name.
+This article provides a step-by-step guide on creating a Client Center website through @name.

 > [!Note]
 >